Every branch of the United States military knows coffee. It’s a “mission essential.”

 When you’re trying to decide when to stop drinking coffee before bed, that’s a point to consider.
 Though you should realize for some, it’s closer to ten hours.

 Keep in mind, too, that half-life, in this case, means the amount of time for caffeine to decrease in effectiveness by half.
 If you’re one of those people on the upper end of that range, that means you’re going to be affected throughout the day and even when it’s time to go to bed the next night.

-The typical 6-8 ounce cup of coffee has about 100 mg of caffeine.
+Broadly speaking, the typical 6-8 ounce cup of coffee has about 100 mg of caffeine.

 The caffeine concentration of a cup of tea can vary widely.
 It depends on the type of tea, the time it’s steeped, and the size of the cup.
 You can assume it’s 80 mg per cup if you’re considering black tea.
 Green and white tea have much less caffeine.
 Most herbal teas have no caffeine.

 Energy drinks have all kinds of different formulations.
 The caffeine concentration may be listed on the side of the can or bottle.

 Caffeine is also a component of over-the-counter medications like NoDoz and Vivarin.
 Each pill typically has 200 mg of caffeine.

 Add all those sources up, whatever you take in during a typical day.
 If you have a couple of cups of coffee or a few energy drinks every day, your body will habituate to having a certain caffeine level.
 The side effects of not keeping up with a regular caffeine habit include headache, restlessness, being irritable, inability to concentrate, and tiredness.